 - Take Regular Stock of Your Security: Viruses, malware and trojans change and evolve constantly, and content management systems like WordPress, Expression Engine, Joomla, and Drupal update their security systems to patch vulnerabilities all the time, which means it’s extremely important to stay on top of security updates and protections.
 Because most small businesses do not have in-house IT specialists, seeking the services of web experts and security analysts, like those at corecubed, can help give business owners peace of mind that their information is as safe as possible online.
 The Better Business Bureau also has some great resources to help businesses of all shapes and sizes protect their online data.

-While the Internet is not 100% safe, it’s still the most crucial core marketing tactic, and a vital avenue for growing a home care business.
+While the Internet is not 100% safe, it’s still the most crucial senior care marketing tactic, and a vital avenue for growing a home care business.
 Letting security take a back seat is no longer an option.
 Taking the necessary steps to safeguard your site, like those outlined above, will help agencies protect their data and stay safer and more secure online, because, it’s not only your company’s information that is at risk if you fail to maintain proper online security, it’s also your clients’.